Day 1 - London Tilbury

 Day 3 - At sea

-Day 4 - Lerwick, Shetland Isles
+Day 4 - Lerwick, Shetland Islands

-Lerwick is the main port for the Shetland Isles and a town with strong maritime links.
+Lerwick is the main port for the Shetland Islands and a town with strong maritime links.
 Its fascinating history dates back to the 17th century when it was established as a trading port for Dutch herring fisherman.
 Enjoy a delightful optional walking tour past the charming merchant houses, Fort Charlotte, the Victorian Town Hall - hosting architecture which depicts the development and history of the region - and the Shetland Museum.
 Ship to shore tender service.

-Day 5 - Kollafjørður, Faroes
+Day 5 - Kollafjørður, Faroe Islands

 Arrive in the idyllic village of Kollafjørður today, beautifully situated along the northern shore of the Kollafjørður Fjord; the region is renowned for its wonderful trekking experiences through its narrow valley where stunning lush-green scenery is in abundance.
 You can join a unique excursion learning the life of the locals by visiting a Faroese family in their home and enjoying a delicious cup of coffee and cake.
 Or, explore the scenery on a hike to Streymoy Sill; depart from Kalbak Fjord to journey past cascading waterfalls and the rocky hillside to the top of the columnar basalt of Streymoy Sill.
 Start your remarkable hike 280m above sea level and a guide will explain the fascinating history of the landscapes along the way as you make your way to the top, where breathtaking views over the Island of Island of Vágar await.